Pálffy Palace (Ventúrska Street)

 Pálffy Palace (Pálfiho palác, Pálffy-palota) is a Baroque-style palace in the Old Town of Bratislava, on Ventúrska street.
 It was built by Count Leopold Pálffy in 1747.
 It has an interesting portal with a relief reflecting the military career of the count as a general in the army of Empress Maria Theresa.

 During the reconstruction of the palace, parts of a Gothic building were found in walls at the interior of the building.
 Roman and Celtic finds were uncovered through archaeological research in the basement.

 The palace used to contain a mint in the past.

-In 1762, Wolfgang Amadeus Mozart played a concert here at the age of six.
+Some believe that in 1762, the six-year-old Wolfgang Amadeus Mozart played a concert at the Palace, though there is dispute amongst historians on this point.

 From 1993 to 2012, the palace was used as the Austrian embassy.